 All CISAC events are scheduled using the Pacific Time Zone.
 This event is part of the year-long initiative on “Ethics & Political Violence” jointly organized by the Center for International Security and Cooperation (CISAC) and The McCoy Family Center for Ethics in Society.
 This event is hosted by CISAC and is co-sponsored by McCoy Family Center for Ethics in Society.

-About the Speaker: Kori Schake is a senior fellow and the director of foreign and defense policy studies at the American Enterprise Institute (AEI).
+About the Speaker: Kori Schake leads the foreign policy team at the American Enterprise Institute (AEI).

 Before joining AEI, Dr. Schake was the deputy director-general of the International Institute for Strategic Studies in London.
 She has had a distinguished career in government, working at the US State Department, the US Department of Defense, and the National Security Council at the White House.
 She has also taught at Stanford, West Point, Johns Hopkins University’s School of Advanced International Studies, National Defense University, and the University of Maryland.